accept-project/accept-post-edit/README.md

 The structure of the HTML will dictate which content can be edited and who can perform the edition.
 Within the  [Examples](https://github.com/accept-project/accept-post-edit/tree/master/examples "Examples") folder it is possible to read more on the expected HTML striucture and the client instantiation.

 ######Note: More information on client attributes initialization can be found [here](https://github.com/accept-project/accept-docs/blob/master/post-edit/plugin/configuration.rst).

+##Support Contact
+Any issue/question on the ACCEPT Post-Edit plug-in can be posted [here](https://github.com/accept-project/accept-post-edit/issues).
+Or contact me directly via davidluzsilva@gmail.com